aws-amplify/amplify-ui/environments/auth-with-username/README.md

 # Auth with Username

-This backend is configured with:
+This backend is configured with Amplify Admin UI:

 - Authentication